ARWL2016/ud-mongo-grider/notes/mongoose.md

 ###Mongoose Notes

-####General notes
+####Setup Notes
-- remember to run mongod first!
+- Remember to run mongod first!
-- all operations on the db are async
 - Mongoose's internal promise library is deprecated, so we use ES6 promises: `mongoose.Promise = global.Promise;`.
 Note that in the course he places this line before mongoose.connect.
 But it only works with this version if I place it before defining the model.
 Herehttp://mongoosejs.com/docs/promises.html it is done on the actual test file.
 - for performance, manipulate data ON the mongoDB server whenever possible.
 Use the update operators: https://docs.mongodb.com/manual/reference/operator/update/

+####Basic Concepts
+- all operations on the db are async
 - We have a server side model instance that is created by instantiating the model `var joe = new User({name: 'Joe'})`.
 We also have mongoDB side collection which is represented by the model itself.
 The instance and the model have different methods, and the instance must be explicitly updated by server side code.
 It is not affected by the db itself.
 - In Mongo, unlike in relational dbs, datasets are related by nesting.
 We can have embedded or nested schemas, but they will be included in one model and one collection.
 This idea is called sub-documents.
 - the return value from query the database will be a model instance with the methods below.
 So this model instance can be created by calling `new` or by retrieving from the db.

 ####Model Instance: Functions and Properties (use on server-side)
 - `save()` - saves an instance to its collection, returns a **promise**
 - `remove()` - deletes SINGLE instance from db, returns the **removed object**.
 We can also use `remove()`    on subdocuments (l.46) - which works directly on the model instance returned from the db.